Chapter 523D, Code of Iowa

 What is a CCRC?

 A CCRC is a facility that provides housing for people of retirement age and promises, by means of contracts with its residents, to provide health care and other services in an appropriate setting.
 Other services may include meals, housekeeping, security, transportation, and scheduled activities.
 The facility may be established already or may be under construction.
 An entrance fee is usually paid and is followed by periodic charges (usually monthly, like rent) for the length of the contract.
 The fee may be paid with money or property (such as a person's house).
 The CCRC must file with the Iowa Securities Bureau if the entrance fee is either (a) larger than $5000; or (b) larger than the sum of the fees charged for a six-month period of residency.
-You may contact the Iowa Securities Bureau if you want to verify if a CCRC is filed with our agency.
+You may contact the Regulated Industries Bureau if you want to verify if a CCRC is filed with our agency.

 Your Rights & Responsibilities